ki4jgt/Book-of-the-Damned/README.md

 This is why numbers work.
 Numbers describe transactions like words describe flowers.
 But how can you describe a thing which is also every other thing?

 Neither the numbers, nor the words are real.
 Like words, numbers are imperfect.
 Their fatal flaw is the assumption that every transaction is the same as every other.
 Words' is that no two transactions are the same.

+One plus one does not equal two.
+It never has.
+One plus one assumes that 1-A and 1-B are the exact same object in every way.
+The corrected formula is 1A + 1B = 1C (or 2).
+Where 1 is a relative similarity that meets an accepted threshold for defining 1.
+A, B, and C are the accepted unique identifiers.

 Words describe the individual; numbers assume group conformity.
 Neither is entirely true.